News

 Science Advances, 6, eaay2324 (2020).

-Our paper on highly efficient spin orbit torque in sythetic antiferromagnets published.
+Highly efficient spin orbit torque in sythetic antiferromagnets

 Highly efficient spin-orbit torque in Pt/Co/Ir multilayers with antiferromagnetic interlayer exchange coupling